Robbins MBA Healthcare Program

 Baylor now offers two degree plans in Healthcare Administration:

 - The traditional degree plan focuses on building business acumen while also instilling knowledge specific to the healthcare industry.
-This option is open to all students in the Robbins MBA Healthcare Program. enabling our graduates to achieve success in their careers.
+This option is open to all students in the Robbins MBA Healthcare Program.

 - The Pre-Clinical Track degree plan is designed for Baylor undergraduates from majors such as pre-medicine, pre-dental or pre-veterinary, who plan to pursue an advanced clinical degree (e.g. medical school, dental school).
 This option will take just under 12 months to complete.